instnt-inc/instnt-react-js/README.md

 * Document verification requires end-to-end communication over SSL to get permission to use the device camera.

-## Setup for InstntImageProcessor component
+## Setup for InstntDocumentProcessor component

 1\. `import` Instnt's React components:

-`import { InstntImageProcessor } from '@instnt/instnt-react-js'`
+`import { InstntDocumentProcessor } from '@instnt/instnt-react-js'`

 2\.
-InstntImageProcessor component is a child component that can be composed and nested in InstntSignupProvider, and each render of this component initiates a document capture event.
+InstntDocumentProcessor component is a child component that can be composed and nested in InstntSignupProvider, and each render of this component initiates a document capture event.

 3\.
-Instnt SDK bundles various 3rd party SDKs, one of which is **AuthenticID** SDK responsible for the document capture.
-InstntImageProcessor abstracts the document capture functionality by providing a simplified React component interface.
+Instnt SDK includes various partner libraries, one of which is responsible for the document capture.
+InstntDocumentProcessor abstracts the document capture functionality by providing a simplified React component interface over our partner library.

 4\.
 Your application can include any number of steps in the signup process by having its own react components as child components of `InstntSignUpProvider`.